IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance.html.markdown

   - `subnet` - (Required, String) The ID of the subnet.
   - `security_groups`- (Optional, List of strings)A comma separated list of security groups to add to the primary network interface.
 - `placement_group` - (Optional, string) Unique Identifier of the Placement Group for restricting the placement of the instance
+- `primary_network_attachment` - (Optional, List) The primary network attachment for this virtual server instance.
+  Nested schema for **primary_network_attachment**:
+	- `deleted` - (Optional, List) If present, this property indicates the referenced resource has been deleted, and providessome supplementary information.
+	Nested schema for **deleted**:
+		- `more_info` - (Required, String) Link to documentation about deleted resources.
+	- `href` - (String) The URL for this network attachment.
+	- `id` - (String) The unique identifier for this network attachment.
+	- `name` - (Required, String)
+	- `primary_ip` - (Required, List) The primary IP address of the virtual network interface for the network attachment.
+	  Nested schema for **primary_ip**:
+		- `address` - (Required, String) The IP address.If the address has not yet been selected, the value will be `0.0.0.0`.This property may add support for IPv6 addresses in the future.
+When processing a value in this property, verify that the address is in an expected format.
+If it is not, log an error.
+Optionally halt processing and surface the error, or bypass the resource on which the unexpected IP address format was encountered.
+		- `deleted` - (Optional, List) If present, this property indicates the referenced resource has been deleted, and providessome supplementary information.
+		  Nested schema for **deleted**:
+			- `more_info` - (Required, String) Link to documentation about deleted resources.
+		- `href` - (Required, String) The URL for this reserved IP.
+		- `id` - (Required, String) The unique identifier for this reserved IP.
+		- `name` - (Required, String) The name for this reserved IP.
+The name is unique across all reserved IPs in a subnet.
+		- `resource_type` - (String) The resource type.
+	- `resource_type` - (String) The resource type.
+	- `subnet` - (Required, List) The subnet of the virtual network interface for the network attachment.
+	  Nested schema for **subnet**:
+		- `crn` - (Required, String) The CRN for this subnet.
+		- `deleted` - (Optional, List) If present, this property indicates the referenced resource has been deleted, and providessome supplementary information.
+		  Nested schema for **deleted**:
+			- `more_info` - (Required, String) Link to documentation about deleted resources.
+		- `href` - (Required, String) The URL for this subnet.
+		- `id` - (Required, String) The unique identifier for this subnet.
+		- `name` - (String) The name for this subnet.
+The name is unique across all subnets in the VPC.
+		- `resource_type` - (String) The resource type.
 - `primary_network_interface` - (Required, List) A nested block describes the primary network interface of this instance.
 Only one primary network interface can be specified for an instance.
 When using `instance_template`, `primary_network_interface` is not required.

   Nested scheme for `primary_network_interface`: